Junzhepiao/movie_ux/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### `change personal API key`

-Personal API key stored in .env.local, if need to change personal API key, use this .env.local file.

 # Project/Task Plan: